 There are plenty of effective alternative exercises that can help strengthen your lats, develop firm shoulders, and build a broad, sculpted back.

-We’ve selected the best lat pulldown alternatives you can do in the gym and at home for you to check out.
+We’ve selected the top lat pulldown alternatives you can do in the gym and at home for you to check out.
 Additionally, the best lat pulldown alternatives are easy to workout.